riandyrn/otelchi/RELEASING.md

 2. Update method `Version()` in `version.go` to return the target version.
 3. Update the `CHANGELOG.md` to include all the notable changes.
 4. Create a new PR from this branch to `master` with the title: `Release v{MAJOR}.{MINOR}.{BUILD}` (e.g `Release v0.6.0`).
 5. At least one maintainer should approve the PR.
+However if the PR is created by the repo owner, it doesn't need to get approval from other maintainers.
 6. Upon approval, the PR will be merged to `master` and the branch will be deleted.
 7. Create new release from the `master` branch.
 8. Set the title to `Release v{MAJOR}.{MINOR}.{BUILD}` (e.g `Release v0.6.0`).